plone/documentation/docs/install/create-project-cookieplone.md

 ## Generate the project

-After satisfying the pre-requisites and having activated an LTS version of Node, generate the project.
+After satisfying the prerequisites and having activated an LTS version of Node, generate the project.

 ```shell